mlsmithjr/transcoder/README.md

 This script is intended to help automate transcoding for people running a media server.

 ### Features:
 * Sequential or concurrent transcoding.
-Concurrent mode allows you to make maximum use of your nVida CUDA-enabled graphics card or Intel accelerated video.
+* Concurrent mode allows you to make maximum use of your nVida CUDA-enabled graphics card or Intel accelerated video (QSV)
 * Configurable transcoding profiles
 * Configurable rules to auto-match a video file to a transcoding profile
 * Transcode from a list of files or all on the command line